tmralmeida/thor-magni-tools/README.md

 ### Preprocessing

-To preprocess the data with interpolation, first one should set the parameters in the [cfg file](https://github.com/tmralmeida/thor-magni-tools/blob/main/thor_magni_tools/preprocessing/cfg.yaml) and then run:
+To preprocess the data with interpolation (and optional downsampling and moving average filter), first one should set the parameters in the [cfg file](https://github.com/tmralmeida/thor-magni-tools/blob/main/thor_magni_tools/preprocessing/cfg.yaml) and then run:

 ```
 python -m thor_magni_tools.run_preprocessing